Former Homicide Detective, Jim Warner Wallace teaches children how to use the tools of a detective to analyze evidence for Christianity.

 A Diverse Team

-The members that came to the team represented a lot of diverse talents, specialities and backgrounds.
+The members that came to the team represented a lot of diverse talents, specialties, and backgrounds.

-Among the team were a former atheist, with a great deal of insight into that mindset; an urban apologist who ministered on the subject of race as it related to Christianity and a man with Asperger's syndrome who raised disability awareness in the church.
+Among the team was a former atheist, with a great deal of insight into that mindset; an urban apologist who ministered on the subject of race as it related to Christianity, and a man with Asperger's syndrome who raised disability awareness in the church.

 One member notes,

 "It feels like one of those movies where a bunch of people who don't know each other are hanging around somewhere, then discover that each of them has a special skill, and someone says 'we should team up!' and they do.
 That's basically what happened with The Mentionables."

 Once the team was more or less cemented and a podcast was in the works one of the members chatted with a friend about the excitement he had for this project.
 Unbeknownst to him, the friend approached his large church and organized a conference for the team.
 Now this group, spread across the nation, was going to come together at a single point.
 After working together remotely for almost a year, the group would finally meet one another face-to-face and share a stage as they found the platform the group had been formed to provide.

 Always on the search for projects to do, the team, of course, started the podcast, but they also began to publish articles.
 Then, by pure happenstance, someone submitted a question to the group.